api2cart/swift5-sdk/docs/ProductAPI.md

 let productId = "productId_example" // String | Product id
-let start = 987 // Int | This parameter sets the number from which you want to get entities (optional) (default to 0) let pageCursor = "" // String | Used to retrieve entities via cursor-based pagination (it can't be used with any other filtering parameter) (optional) let count = 987 // Int | This parameter sets the entity amount that has to be retrieved.
-Max allowed count=250 (optional) (default to 10) let ids = "ids_example" // String | Retrieves reviews specified by ids (optional) let storeId = "storeId_example" // String | Store Id (optional) let status = "status_example" // String | Defines status (optional) let params = "params_example" // String | Set this parameter in order to choose which entity fields you want to retrieve (optional) (default to "id,customer_id,email,message,status,product_id,nick_name,summary,rating,ratings,status,created_time") let exclude = "exclude_example" // String | Set this parameter in order to choose which entity fields you want to ignore.
-Works only if parameter `params` equal force_all (optional) let responseFields = "responseFields_example" // String | Set this parameter in order to choose which entity fields you want to retrieve (optional)
+let start = 987 // Int | This parameter sets the number from which you want to get entities (optional) (default to 0) let count = 987 // Int | This parameter sets the entity amount that has to be retrieved.
+Max allowed count=250 (optional) (default to 10) let pageCursor = "" // String | Used to retrieve entities via cursor-based pagination (it can't be used with any other filtering parameter) (optional) let ids = "ids_example" // String | Retrieves reviews specified by ids (optional) let storeId = "storeId_example" // String | Store Id (optional) let status = "status_example" // String | Defines status (optional) let responseFields = "responseFields_example" // String | Set this parameter in order to choose which entity fields you want to retrieve (optional) let params = "params_example" // String | Set this parameter in order to choose which entity fields you want to retrieve (optional) (default to "id,customer_id,email,message,status,product_id,nick_name,summary,rating,ratings,status,created_time") let exclude = "exclude_example" // String | Set this parameter in order to choose which entity fields you want to ignore.
+Works only if parameter `params` equal force_all (optional)

 // product.review.list
-ProductAPI.productReviewList(productId: productId, start: start, pageCursor: pageCursor, count: count, ids: ids, storeId: storeId, status: status, params: params, exclude: exclude, responseFields: responseFields) { (response, error) in
+ProductAPI.productReviewList(productId: productId, start: start, count: count, pageCursor: pageCursor, ids: ids, storeId: storeId, status: status, responseFields: responseFields, params: params, exclude: exclude) { (response, error) in
     guard error == nil else {
         print(error)
         return